yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/snapshot-ysql.md

 </ul>

 The most efficient way to backup the data stored in YugabyteDB is to create a distributed snapshot.
-A snapshot is a consistent cut of a database taken across all the nodes in the cluster.
+A snapshot is a consistent cut of a data taken across all the nodes in the cluster.
+For YSQL, snapshots are created on per-database level.
+Backing up individual tables is currently not supported.

 When YugabyteDB creates a snapshot, it doesn't physically copy the data, but instead creates hard links to all the relavant files.
 These links reside on the same storage volumes where the data itself is stored, which makes both backup and restore operations nearly instantanious.